Ogi-kun/bindbc-allegro5/README.md

          of Allegro we require is 5.2.2, because we rely on some of the functions that version added to the Allegro API.

-         In this scenario, `Allegro5Support.badLibrary` indicates that we have loaded a version of Allegro that is less than 5.2.5.
+         In this scenario, `AllegroSupport.badLibrary` indicates that we have loaded a version of Allegro that is less than 5.2.5.
 Maybe it’s 5.2.4, or 5.2.1.
 We require at least 5.2.2, so we can check.
         */
-        if (loadedAllegroVersion < Allegro5Support.5_2_2) {
+        if (loadedAllegroVersion < AllegroSupport.5_2_2) {
             // Version too low.
 Handle the error.
         }
     }
     /*
-     The only other possible return value is `Allegro5Support.noLibrary`, indicating the Allegro library or one of its dependencies could not be found.
+     The only other possible return value is `AllegroSupport.noLibrary`, indicating the Allegro library or one of its dependencies could not be found.
     */
     else {